adon-cloudcannon/landing-page-test/src/collections/lessons/astro-beginner-tutorial-series/creating-an-astro-site.md

 Integrations are Astro packages that add necessary configuration files and peer dependencies for frameworks, tooling, or functionality.
 There are Svelte and Vue integrations, as well as Tailwind and sitemap ones.

 For now, accept the default options to install packages and Astro configuration.
 We will take a closer look at the project files in a moment.
-For your next project, check the list of available&nbsp;[Astro integrations](https://docs.astro.build/en/guides/integrations-guide/); your favorite framework is probably included.
+For your next project, check the list of available&nbsp;<a target="_blank" rel="noopener" href="https://docs.astro.build/en/guides/integrations-guide/">Astro integrations</a>; your favorite framework is probably included.

 ### What’s Inside?